flodlan/Lab-Wiki/documents/technical-help/computing.md

 #### Starting with R

-One of the main contributors to the programming language R, [Hadley Wickham](https://hadley.nz/), has created a very useful and interactive book to teach you to do data science with R. It goes throuhg how to use it, look at structures, transform and visualize them.
+One of the main contributors to the programming language R, [Hadley Wickham](https://hadley.nz/), has created a very useful and interactive book to teach you to do data science with R. It goes through how to use it, look at structures, transform and visualize them.

 * [R for Data Science (2e) - Wickham ](https://r4ds.hadley.nz/)

 There is a different way of doing R called the tidy way.
 This is super useful for organizing your data, reproducibility and doing your statistical analysis.
-While the resource above contains information on how to use this 'tidyverse', the following book is focused on learning how to use R in a tidy way.
+While the resource above contains some information on how to use this 'tidyverse', the following book is **focused** on learning how to use R in a tidy way.

 * [Statistical Inference via Data Science: A ModernDive into R and the Tidyverse (2024)](https://moderndive.com/index.html)